google/xls/docs_src/dslx_reference.md

 ### Binary Expressions

 DSLX support a familiar set of binary expressions.
-For those, both operands to the expression must have the same type.
+For those, both operands to the expression must be of the same bit type (i.e., not arrays or tuples).
 This is true even for the shift operators.

 *   shift-right (`>>`)
 *   shift-right arithmetic (`>>>`)